Pivot Table Filter in Excel (Table of Contents)

 3. List of Comma Separated Values:

 So the third way to display our filter criteria is in a single cell with a list of comma-separated values, and we can do that with the TEXTJOIN function.
-We still need the tables that we used earlier and just use the formula to create this string of values and separate them with commas.
+We still need the tables we used earlier and use the formula to create this string of values and separate them with commas.

-TEXTJOIN basically gives us three different arguments.
+TEXTJOIN gives us three different arguments.

 Delimiter – which can be a comma or space.